As an Amazon Associate we earn from qualifying purchases.

 Cleaning your roller skate bearings is essential to keep them running smoothly.
 Without regular maintenance, the result can be reduced speed, increased wear and tear on skaters, and a greater risk of injury.

 If you want to maintain peak performance with your roller skates, then understanding proper cleaning techniques should be at the top of your priority list.
-While there are different ways to clean bearings, I have found one surefire way that will leave them looking good as new!
+While there are different ways to clean bearings, I have found one surefire way that will leave them looking as good as new!

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.